poissonconsulting/newdata/README.md

 ### A Simple Wrapper

-Although superseded, a simple wrapper on `xnew_data()` that allows the user to pass a character vector and to specifying the maximum length of the sequences is also provided.
+Although superseded, for consistency with existing code `new_data()` which is a simple wrapper on `xnew_data()` allows the user to pass a character vector and to specifying the length of all the sequences is also provided.

 ``` r
 new_data(old_data, seq = c("int", "fct"), length_out = 5)